Renewable Energy

 Jackson and Harrison Counties, Mississippi

-Anchor QEA plans and conducts reconnaissance-level field investigations for proposed Mississippi BU sites, including investigations of Pelican Key, Tennessee Gas Pipeline, and Railroad Corner.
-We have supported conceptual-level layouts, developed artists’ renderings, and worked with the MDMR BU program to conduct public workshops with regional stakeholders and community leaders.
-Using existing model results, geophysical data from adjacent projects, and environmental studies for endangered species, the team worked with MDMR to develop the concepts.
+Anchor QEA has supported conceptual-level layouts, developed artists’ renderings, and worked with the MDMR BU program to conduct public workshops with regional stakeholders and community leaders.
+Using existing model results, geophysical data from adjacent projects, and environmental studies for endangered species, the team worked with MDMR to develop the concepts and a design for the 28,000-linear-foot containment berm for restoring the Pelican Key barrier island.

 Nueces Delta Shoreline Protection and Restoration